-One of the EASIEST WAYS to get started flying — and traveling free — is to earn the amazing Southwest Companion Pass, which offers a huge return in the form of travel for just a small investment in time and effort.
+One of the EASIEST WAYS to get started flying — and traveling free — is to earn this amazing Pass, which here forward I will refer to as the SWCP.
+The SWCP offers a huge return in the form of travel for just a small investment in time and effort.

 In just a few steps, you can be on your way to free flights across the U.S., Mexico and the Caribbean!